-- 1. The school will use the equalities monitoring form for new starters.
+1. The school will use the equalities monitoring form for new starters.
 We will keep the data confidentially.
-This will give a full picture of protected characteristics within the staff, and enable us to keep equalities at the heart of every decision we make. - 2.
-Our biggest equality challenge is the significant gender imbalance in most of our year groups.
-We will monitor the progress of pupils and evaluate on a termly basis the effectiveness of the strategies we put in place.
-These include;
+This will give a full picture of protected characteristics within the staff, and enable us to keep equalities at the heart of every decision we make.

+2. Our biggest equality challenge is the significant number of pupils who have emotional and behavioural issues post lockdown.
+We will monitor the progress of pupils and evaluate the effectiveness of the strategies and intervention put in place on a half termly basis

-mixed age groups, clubs, reading strategies and positive behaviour reinforcement.
+These include; mixed age groups, clubs, reading strategies and positive behaviour reinforcement.